 Probate is often assumed to be a complicated and expensive process that must be avoided.
 It is not.
 In New Jersey, and particularly in Bergen County, probate is relatively simple and inexpensive.
 In Bergen County, an individual can probate a decedent’s Last Will & Testament in the Surrogate’s Court, with or without the assistance of a lawyer, in usually under an hour.
-You need not make an appointment; just appear between 8:30 a.m. and 3:30 p.m. on any business day with certain information and documents, as described hereafter.
+You need to make an appointment.
 The Surrogate’s Court will work with you in completing the probate process.
 The cost is generally $100 to $200.

 Probate is the process which permits an executor to transfer assets as directed by a decedent in their Last Will & Testament (the decedent who made the Last Will & Testament is called a “testator”) to the beneficiaries (recipients) according to the testator’s Last Will & Testament.
 A Last Will & Testament can be probated by the Bergen County Surrogate if the testator resided in Bergen County or if an out of state resident owned property exclusively in Bergen County at the time of his or her death.